vuejs/docs/src/guide/mobile.md

 ### NativeScript

-[NativeScript](https://www.nativescript.org) powers cross-platform (truly native) mobile apps, using the web skills you already know.
+[NativeScript (vue 2)](https://www.nativescript.org) powers cross-platform (truly native) mobile apps, using the web skills you already know.
 Combined they are a fantastic pair for developing immersive mobile experiences.

 **Resources**